-The VOXEL-MAN 3D Navigators are a family of interactive atlases of human anatomy and radiology.
+The developed methods were used for the VOXEL-MAN 3D Navigators, a series of interactive atlases of human anatomy and radiology.
 The following 3D Navigators were published:

 VOXEL-MAN 3D Navigator: Brain and Skull — Interactive atlas of anatomy of the brain and skull